Delaware Democratic Party: Progressive movement and ideological factions (late 2010s-present)

+In April 2024, the Delaware House of Representatives passed a bill to legalize physician-assisted suicide for those with terminal illnesses, a priority of the progressive faction of Delaware Democrats.
+In June 2024, the Delaware Senate passed the bill.
+In September 2024, John Carney vetoed the bill, drawing criticism from Democratic legislators and Democratic nominee for Governor Matt Meyer.
+In 2025, the bill was re-introduced by progressive Eric Morrison, passed in both chambers, and signed by now-Governor Meyer.

+In the 2024 state Democratic primaries, progressive Democrats once again made significant victories.
+Among them were incumbent Delaware Speaker of the House Valerie Longhurst being defeated by her progressive challenger Kamela Smith, and incumbent County Executive Matt Meyer defeating incumbent Lieutenant Governor Bethany Hall-Long for the governor's nomination.

 Current elected officials

 The following is a list of elected statewide and federal Democratic officeholders beginning in 2019:

 Members of Congress

 Democrats comprise all of Delaware's 3-member Congressional delegation - including both US Senators and the lone member of the House of Representatives.

 U.S. Senate

 Democrats have controlled both of Delaware's seats in the U.S. Senate since 2000:

 U.S. House of Representatives

-Democtats have controlled Delaware's lone seat in the U.S. House of Representatives since 2010:
+Democrats have controlled Delaware's lone seat in the U.S. House of Representatives since 2010:

 Statewide officials

 Democrats control all six statewide elected offices.